Protocol Development Resources

 In the end, the IACUC is responsible for providing a comprehensive assessment of the potential pain and distress of the proposed use of animals in teaching, training, and research, and upholding that responsibility is an essential part of maintaining public trust in the research enterprise.
 An additional part of that responsibility is the ongoing compliance of Cornell's research community with university policy and federal regulations.
 So in instances where procedures do not clearly fall into Category C or D, it is generally best to list animals in Category D and provide the search for alternative procedures in order to avoid second guessing of reviewing agencies and/or regulatory compliance concerns, and to avoid potential delay in protocol approval.

-Animal Care & Use Newsletter Volume 1, Issue 2 Cornell University Office of Research Integrity and Assurance.
+Animal Care & Use Newsletter Volume 1, Issue 2 Cornell University Office of Research and Sponsored Programs Integrity and Assurance.

 USDA Pain & Distress Categories